This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 - Frozen cauliflower florets: A freezer-friendly secret for extra creaminess and fiber with zero veggie taste.

 - Chilled coconut milk: Adds healthy fats and a light tropical richness for a smooth, satisfying texture.
-Check out my recommend coconut milk brands to help you shop.
-If you’re not a fan of coconut milk, swap with almond milk.
+Check out my recommended coconut milk brands to help you shop.
+If you’re not a fan of coconut milk, swap with my recommended almond milk brands.

-- Protein powder (optional): Helps turn this smoothie into a filling breakfast or post-workout meal.
+- Homemade protein powder (optional): Helps turn this smoothie into a filling breakfast or post-workout meal.

 Enter your info below and I’ll send it straight to your inbox to save for later.